SeanHwangG/test/math/artificial-intelligence/graphic.md

   1. Initialize z-buffer with farthest z value
   1. During rasterization, compare stored value to new value
   1. Update pixel only if new value is smaller

+## Graphic Mapping

+> Example

+* Anti Aliasing
+  * Pixel may cover a large area on triangle in camera space
+  * Corresponds to many texels in texture space
+  * Need to compute average.

+* Anisotropic filtering
+  * Method of enhancing the image quality of textures on surfaces that are at oblique viewing angles
+  * Different degrees or ratios of anisotropic filtering can be applied
+  * The degree refers to the maximum ratio of anisotropy supported by the filtering process.
+  * For example, 4:1 anisotropic filtering supports presampled textures up to four times wider than tall

+* Capturing environment maps
+  * Environment map = surround panoramic image
+  * Creating 360 degrees panoramic images

+* Cube-maps: More even texel sample density causes less distortion, allowing for lower resolution maps
+  * Easier to dynamically generate cube maps for real-time simulated reflections.
+  * Cube map look-up
+  * Given: light direction(x, y, z)
+  * Largest coordinate component determines cube map face
+  * Dividing by magnitude of largest component yields coordinates within face

+* Large Triangles: Often sufficient for simple geometry.
+Fast
+  * Per vertex colors look boring and computer-generated
+  * Map textures onto surface polygons
+  * Same triangle count, much more realistic appearance.

+* Mip-Maps: MIP stands for multum in parvo = "much in little"
+  * Averaging over texels is expensive
+  * Many texels as objects get smaller.
+Large memory access and computation cost
+  * Precompute filtered (averaged) texture
+  * Practical solution to aliasing problem
+  * Before rendering precompute and store down scaled versions of textures
+  * Reduce resolution by factors of two successively.
+  * Width and height of the texture should be powers of two (non-power of two supported since OpenGL 2.0)
+  * Interpolate texture coordinates of each pixel as without mipmapping.
+  * Compute approximate size of pixel in texture space.
+  * Look up color in nearest mipmap.
+  * [+] Fast and simple.
+Available in OpenGL, implemented in GPUs.
+Reasonable quality
+  * [+] Increases memory cost by 1/3, Use high quality filtering (averaging) scheme

+* Make scene with light arrives from all directions: Store omni-directional illumination as images
+  * Each pixel corresponds to light from a certain direction
+  * sky boxes make for great environment maps

+* Simplifying Assumption: Assume light captured by environment map is emitted from infinitely far away
+  * Environment map consists of directional light sources
+  * Value of environment map is defined for each direction, independent of position in scene

+* Texture mapping: Map locations in texture to locations on 3D geometry
+  * Texture coordinate space - texture pixels (texels) have texture coordinates (s, t)
+  * Bottom left corner is (0,0) Top right is (1, 1)
+  * Store 2D texture coordinates s, t with each triangle vertex
+  * Each point on the triangle gets color from its corresponding point in texture.